kubestellar/kubestellar/docs/content/en/docs/Reference/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder for KCP-Edge reference documentation.
+This is a placeholder for KubeStellar reference documentation.
 {{% /pageinfo %}}

 API, configuration, or other reference is included here.
 Anything that users need to look up is generated as reference docs created using Doxygen,